 Some of the most common ISO standards that businesses seek to meet are ISO 50001, which audits a company’s energy usage, ISO 27001, which addresses information security, and ISO 9001, which ensures strict quality management.

 Successfully completing an ISO audit is your first step towards ISO certification.
-Use an ISO internal audit to check whether your strategies meet the required standards and either get certified from there or continue working on your objectives.
+You can use an ISO internal audit to check whether your strategies meet the required standards and either get certified from there or continue working on your objectives.

 Why are ISO audits important?